MaibornWolff/codecharta/CONTRIBUTING.md

 - Do not end the subject line or the body with a full stop
 - `<type>` can be on of the following:
 - - `[ 'build', 'chore', 'ci', 'docs', 'feat', 'fix', 'perf', 'refactor', 'revert', 'style', 'test' ]`
-- Use a exclamation mark in front of the `:` to indicate a major breaking change
+- Use an exclamation mark in front of the `:` to indicate a major breaking change
 - `<scope>` can be present and contain a list of the following targets:
 - - `[ 'analysis', 'visualization', 'docker', 'gh-pages', 'docs', 'readme', 'stg', 'config' ]`
 - The subject line always uses the **imperative mood** and is able to **complete the following sentence**: